-Walking into the Order of Malta Northern California Clinic on the campus of the shimmering Cathedral of Christ the Light in downtown Oakland, feels more like a private practice than the waiting room of a no-fee clinic — a receptionist is booking appointments over the phone and patients are checking in.
+Walking into the Order of Malta Clinic of Northern California on the campus of the shimmering Cathedral of Christ the Light in downtown Oakland, feels more like a private practice than the waiting room of a no-fee clinic — a receptionist is booking appointments over the phone and patients are checking in.
 And by the way that the doctors and nurses interact with patients and each other – their helpful attitudes, their encouraging smiles — you know that this is a special place.

 The Order of Malta began providing medical care to the poor and sick in 1048, with the founding of a hospice infirmary for pilgrims in Jerusalem.
 Here in Northern California, the Order has a long history of support for projects that enable our neediest neighbors to meet their basic needs, with a special emphasis on medical care.

-Building on the traditions of service on which the Order was founded, medical services provided at the Order of Malta Northern California Clinic are free — no one is turned away for the lack of ability to pay.
+Building on the traditions of service on which the Order was founded, medical services provided at the Order of Malta Clinic of Northern California are free — no one is turned away for the lack of ability to pay.
 In fact, the Clinic refuses to accept payment for any services offered.

 Cathedral of Christ The Light – Oakland, CA